seedifferently/apidocs-v4/source/includes/_raw_x12_support.md

 When submitting raw X12 transactions to the platform, you'll need to specify the PokitDok trading partner id value in the NM109 segment element where you'd include a payer id with other clearinghouse services.
 This ensures your raw X12 transactions are routed properly for processing.
+Please review our <a href="https://platform.pokitdok.com/tradingpartners">trading partners list</a> for valid trading partner id values.
 If NM109 is not populated with an available PokitDok trading partner id value, an error like the below will be returned:

 ```